vuxcode/pr1-project-ElectricRed-Ob7/time-report.md

 11/04-25
 Total time: 4 hours.
-- Intro Text is now a inside a <p> element instead of using alerts to output text to user (this might change later).
+- Created a (p) element instead of using alerts to output text to user (this might change later).
 - Some buttons has a basic animation when hovering over them.
 - General changes to website layout.
 - Basic design changes to text, backgrounds etc.